 There are so many different options – including memory foam, spring systems, hybrids, quilted gel and pressure relief foam, to name a few.
 This bedroom essential is a big investment, but your health is at stake so don't cut corners – plus if you think about it logically, a £600 mattress works out at £1.64 per night over the span of ten years – you can't argue with that price!

 WATCH: Nurse shares top tips for a good night's sleep

 A good mattress needs to support your body in a neutral position - in which your spine has a good curvature and your body is in proper alignment.
 If a mattress is too firm it can push on the main pressure points - namely the buttocks, heels, shoulders, and head - and put your body out of alignment.
 The same, but in reverse can be said of a mattress that is too soft, and lets them flop back.
 Both scenarios can lead to waking up with aches and pains.
-So which to choose?
-We've rounded up the best options for you to choose from, so read on – a good's night sleep is just a click away!
+Generally, a medium firmness suits most people best, and remember a mattress can be softened with a foam topper if you find it too firm.

 What is memory foam?